nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box type="warning" seamless>

 **The goal of freezing features in the pre-release iteration** is to subject the features to at least one round of intensive non-dev testing before they are released to the users.
 In other words, avoiding behavior changes unless they are strictly necessary, so that we minimize the possibility of introducing more bugs.<br>
 In a real project, minor or critical changes might be allowed even near a deadline -- but here, we do not allow _any_ feature changes because it can start us on a slippery slope and many "is this change allowed?" queries.
-Therefore, <span class="text-danger">{{ version_final }} should not have _any_ behaviors that were not already tested in the PE-D</span>).
+Therefore, <span class="text-danger">{{ version_final }} should not have _any_ behaviors that were not already tested in the <tooltip content="PE Dry run">PE-D</tooltip></span>).
 Hence, the feature freeze ==comes into effect at the point you released the JAR file that was used for the PE-D==.

 While the info below provides you what to do and what not to do in {{ version_final }} specific cases, the important thing is to understand and ==**follow the spirit of the _feature freeze_** (i.e., do not change features further; correct unintentional errors only)==.